Syrian Armed Forces: Army

 The Syrian Army was historically the dominant military service, controlled the seniormost posts in the armed forces, and had approximately 80% of the armed forces' personnel.
 In 1987 Joshua Sinai wrote that the major recent structural developments were the establishment of a special forces division (the 14th Special Forces Division) and the organization of ground formations into three corps.
 In 2010, the International Institute for Strategic Studies estimated army regulars or professionals at 220,000, with an additional 280,000 reserves.
 That figure was unchanged in the 2011 edition of the Military Balance, but in the 2013 edition, during the war, the IISS estimated that army strength was 110,000.
 By the end of 2018, analysts estimated the army to have just 100,000 combat-ready troops.

-After the beginning of the Syrian Civil War, Syrian military enlisted strength dropped by over half from a pre-civil war figure of 325,000 to 150,000 soldiers in the army in December 2014 due to casualties, desertions and draft dodging, reaching between 178,000 and 220,000 soldiers in the army, in addition to 80,000 to 100,000 irregular forces.
+After the beginning of the Syrian civil war, Syrian military enlisted strength dropped by over half from a pre-civil war figure of 325,000 to 150,000 soldiers in the army in December 2014 due to casualties, desertions and draft dodging, reaching between 178,000 and 220,000 soldiers in the army, in addition to 80,000 to 100,000 irregular forces.
 By 2023, the number of active Syrian soldiers had increased to 170,000, but the number of active paramilitary and reserve forces may have decreased by as much as 50,000.

 Air Force

 The Syrian Air Force was established in 1948, and first saw action in the 1948 Arab–Israeli War.
 Under Ba'athist Syria until 2024 it was known as the Syrian Arab Air Force.
 Land-based air defence systems were grouped under the Syrian Air Defence Force, separate from both the Air Force and the Army.
-The air force was nearly destroyed by the Israeli Defence Force in December 2024, following the collapse of the Assad regime.
+The air force was nearly destroyed by the Israeli Defence Forces in December 2024, following the collapse of the Assad regime and the subsequent Israeli invasion of Syria.

 Navy

-The Syrian Navy was established in 1950, and saw action in the Yom Kippur War and the Syrian civil war.
+The Syrian Navy was established in 1950, with its main objective being to defend the country's coasts and ensure the security of the territorial waters of Syria.
+It saw action in the 1973 Arab-Israel War and the Syrian civil war.